zayadur/com.swipecardgame/README.md

 prod: https://swipecardgame.com

 ## [Interactive Header](https://github.com/zayadur/com.swipecardgame/tree/main/InteractiveHeader): an interactive demonstration of how the game works.
-Users are asked to "swipe left" or "swipe right" on a combination of cards representing a dating profile a la using Tinder.
+Users are asked to approve or deny a dating profile represented by a combination of cards.
+This section demonstrates how the main game works through a pleasantly animated interaction.

 ### How was it done?
 Refer to `/InteractiveHeader/script.js`